For Veterans or Reservists, we’ll show you how to form an LLC in PA for free in this short article.

 Apply for your Federal Tax ID Number (also known as EIN, or Employer Identification Number) only after your LLC is approved.

-The EIN is free from the IRS and it can be obtained online with the EIN Online Application:
+The EIN is free from the IRS and it can be obtained online via the EIN Online Application.
+We have instructions here: Pennsylvania LLC EIN Number.

 6. Open an LLC Business Checking Account